torrejonv/teranode/docs/architecture/stateManagement.md

 ![fsm_catchup_blocks.svg](img/plantuml/fsm_catchup_blocks.svg)

 #### 3.3.4.
-FSM Event - Catch up Transactions

-The gRPC `CatchUpTransactions` method triggers the FSM to transition to the `CatchingTxs` state.
-This event is used to indicate that the node is catching up on transactions and needs to process the latest transactions before resuming full operations.

-This method is intended to be manually triggered.

-#### 3.3.5.
-FSM Event - Unavailable

-The gRPC `Unavailable` method triggers the FSM to transition to the `ResourceUnavailable` state.
-This event is used to indicate that the node is unable to access the required resources to function properly.

-This method is not currently used.

-#### 3.3.6.
-FSM Event - Stop
+FSM Event - Idle

-The gRPC `Stop` method triggers the FSM to transition to the `Stopped` state.
+The gRPC `Idle` method triggers the FSM to transition to the `Idle` state.
 This event is used to stop the node from participating in the network and halt all operations.

 This method is not currently used.

 ### 3.4.
 Waiting on State Machine Transitions